SpencerNicholas/me/README.md

 ## Spencer Nicholas

-This project stores the content of my personal website created using React (with Redux).
+This project stores the content of my personal website created using React (with Redux). <br>
 If you have any questions or queries please contact me at: spencer.nicholas@hotmail.co.uk